Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Index.md

 ## Parameters

 Parameters are classes that utilize samplers to deterministically generate random typed values.
 Parameters are often exposed within the inspector interface of randomizers to allow users to customize said randomizer's behavior.
-To accomplish this, parameters combine and transform the float values produced by one or more samplers into various C# types.
-For example, a Vector3 parameter can be used to map three samplers to the x, y, and z dimensions of a GameObject.
-Or a material parameter can utilize a sampler to randomly select one material from a list of possible options.
+To accomplish this, Parameters combine and transform the float values produced by one or more samplers into various C# types.
+For example, a Vector3 Parameter can be used to map three samplers to the x, y, and z dimensions of a GameObject.
+Or a material Parameter can utilize a sampler to randomly select one material from a list of possible options.

-To read more about how to create custom parameter types, navigate over to the **[Parameters doc](Parameters.md)**.
+To read more about how to create custom Parameter types, navigate over to the **[Parameters doc](Parameters.md)**.

 ## Samplers

 Samplers generate bounded random float values by sampling from probability distributions.
-They are considered bounded since each random sampler generates float values within a range defined by a minumum and maximum value.
+They are considered bounded since each random sampler generates float values within a range defined by a minimum and maximum value.

-Take a look at the **[Samplers doc](Samplers.md)** to learn more about implementing custom probability distributions and samplers that can integrate with the perception package.
+Take a look at the **[Samplers doc](Samplers.md)** to learn more about implementing custom probability distributions and samplers that can integrate with the Perception package.

 ## Getting Started

-Visit the [Perception Tutorial](../Tutorial/TUTORIAL.md) to get started using the perception package's randomization tools in an example project.
+Visit the [Perception Tutorial](../Tutorial/TUTORIAL.md) to get started using the Perception package's randomization tools in an example project.